Insular crozier: Scottish

-St. Fillan’s Crozier and the Coigreach
+St. Fillan's Crozier and the Coigreach

-St. Fillan’s crook dates from the 8th century, with additions in the Romanesque period.
+St. Fillan's Crozier dates from the 8th century, with additions in the Romanesque period.
 It is s traditionally associated with the Irish monk St. Fillan (Gaelic: Fáelán or "little wolf"), who lived in the eighth century at Glendochart in Perthshire, central Scotland.
 Only the crook survives; the staff was lost at an unknown date.
 Sometime around the late 13th century the crook was encased in the Coigreach (or Quigrich), a crosier-shrine of similar size and form built as a protective case for the crook, and made from silver, gold and rock crystal and dates from the late 13th century, with additions from the 14th or 15th centuries.
 The Coigreach was rediscovered in the mid-19th century by the archaeologist Daniel Wilson, who opened it and found St. Fillan’s Crozier inside.

 The crozier was at first used for blessings and as a talisman or battle standard: it is recorded as having been brought onto the field at the Battle of Bannockburn in 1314.
 Later it was thought to be able to heal people and animals, and under the ownership of its hereditary keepers the Dewars of Glendochart, acted as a ceremonial object for oaths of loyalty and dispute settlement, mostly related to the recovery of stolen cattle.

 Both St. Fillan’s and the Coigreach are in the collection of the National Museum of Scotland in Edinburgh, where they are displayed in the Kingdom of the Scots gallery and described as an "object-pair".

 Others

-The Bachul Mor (English: "Great Staff", sometimes known as "The Crozier of St Moluagh") dates from c.
+The Bachall Mór (English: "Great Staff", sometimes known as "The Crozier of St Moluagh") dates from c.
 730 and is in very poor condition having lost most of its metal casing and suffered damage to both its crook and ferrule.
 It remains in the possession of the Duke of Argyll, its hereditary keeper, on the Isle of Lismore, and is thus understudied.

-Other well preserved Scottish Insular croziers include the St. Donnan's crozier (Eigg), and the Kilvarie Bar-a-Goan (Kilmore, Skye).
-The Cath Bhuaidh ("Yellow Battler" or "battle victory"),. found in Iona, is traditionally associated with St. Colmcille and thought to have been used as a talisman in a 918 battle between native picts and Viking invaders.
+Other well-preserved Scottish Insular croziers include the St. Donnan's crozier (Eigg), and the Kilvarie Bar-a-Goan (Kilmore, Skye).
+The Cath-Bhuaidh ("battle victory") found in Iona, is traditionally associated with St. Colmcille and thought to have been used as a talisman in a 918 battle between native picts and Viking invaders.
 In addition fragments have been found in Galloway, Loch Shiel and in a bishop's grave at Whithorn.